 12. Confessing-to-be-forgiven makes us sin-conscious, not Christ-conscious.
 Every minute you spend dwelling on your sin is a minute wasted.
 You’re not worthy?
 Get over yourself!
 Christ is worthy!

-Why do Christians confess-to-be-forgiven when it’s not in the Bible?
+Why confess-to-be-forgiven when it’s not in the Bible?

 I am not against confession.
 True confession is putting faith into words; it is articulating God’s promises, God’s declarations, and God’s will.
-But confessing-to-be-forgiven is a work of the flesh.
+But confessing-to-be-forgiven is a dead work.
 Whether you confess to a priest or directly to God makes no difference.
-If you do it because you believe it makes you righteous or acceptable to God, then what need have you of a Savior?
+If you do it because you believe it makes you righteous or acceptable to God, what need have you of a Savior?
 You have set aside grace and put yourself under law.

 At some point you’re just going to have to step out in faith and trust that when Jesus said “it is finished” that it really was finished.
 At the cross, your sin was dealt with once and for all time.
 Look at Jesus and cheer up!